val-gfr/redpesk-sdk-tools/README.md

-# RedPesk LocalBuilder installer
+# redpesk LocalBuilder installer

 This set of two scripts is dedicated to developers.

 *install-redpesk-localbuilder.sh* setups a build container on your machine, this container has all the things you need to perform cross-compilation for a redpesk embedded target.

 *install-redpesk-native.sh* installs the redpesk ApplicationFramework build environnement on your host (ie, the AFB binder, with the needed libraries and header files), for developers that feel more comfortable with developing in a native development.

 ```bash
 # To configure LXD on your host